 Implementation of the monitoring plan.
 Analysis of the results.
 Formulation of findings and development of recommendations.

-Advocacy plan including identification of the desired specific outcomes, stakeholders/partners (allies/influencers and targets/influenced), resources and processes to access the required resources, links to monitoring mechanisms and further reassessment of the situation and progress with service improvement.
+The advocacy plan includes identifying the desired specific outcomes, stakeholders/partners (allies/influencers and targets/influenced), resources and processes to access the required resources, links to monitoring mechanisms and further reassessment of the situation and progress with service improvement.

 Finalisation of analysis.
 Production of findings and recommendations for specific purposes.
 Implementation of advocacy agenda.

-Partnership arrangements for further service improvements.
-Involves extensive consultations/negotiations with a variety of stakeholders (inventory created through brainstorming and snowball sampling).
-Agreements and memoranda.
-Gaining legitimacy.
-Joint planning and distribution of labour.
-Access to data and data security.
-Restrictions and confidentiality arrangements.
+Partnership arrangements for further service improvements involve extensive consultations and negotiations with various stakeholders (inventory created through brainstorming and snowball sampling), agreements and memoranda,gaining legitimacy, joint planning and distribution of labour,access to data and data security andrestrictions and confidentiality arrangements.

 CLM outcomes

 The ultimate outcomes may be considered as exceeding the mandate of CLM activities per se.
-However, any CLM will be void if it does not lead to the specific improvements in services.
-The results of CML can inform the improvements and adjustments of the following aspects of service delivery:
+However, any CLM will be void if it does not lead to specific service improvements.
+The results of CLM can inform the improvements and adjustments to the following aspects of service delivery:

-Processes.
+Processes

-Standards/protocols/licensing.
+Standards, protocols andlicensing

-Algorithms/guides/routes.
+Algorithms, guides androutes

 Commodities and their specific characteristics (including community-defined parameters feeding into procurement and supply processes), quotes and packages for specific segments of the beneficiary population.
 Regularity/frequency or access